 Hormone therapy: Although hormone therapy won’t cure prostate cancer, it can slow cancer growth.
 It’s often recommended in addition to another form of treatment.

-These drugs help prevent the cancer from spreading to other parts of your body.
-Chemo is also used if you have advanced prostate cancer that isn’t responding to hormonal therapy.
+Chemo may be used after removal of your prostate to reduce the chance of the cancer coming back.
+It's also used if you have advanced prostate cancer that isn’t responding to hormonal therapy.